binarybrain-009/BRG/README.md

 │   └── ...
 ├── notebook.ipynb                         # Colab notebook (main pipeline)
 └── README.md                              # This README file
-🔍 How the Pipeline Works
+Pipeline Workflow
-Load and Chunk Techniques (Optional):
+Below is a high-level overview of the pipeline steps:

-The script reads techniques.json containing all MITRE techniques.
+Load and Chunk Techniques (Optional)
-In older versions, it split them into chunks (e.g., 50 techniques per chunk) for LLM queries.
+The script reads techniques.json containing MITRE technique data.
-If you’re using a single large list, it includes all 240 techniques in one prompt.
+In older versions, it split them into chunks (e.g., 50 techniques per chunk) for smaller LLM prompts.
-Hierarchical Agent Workflow:
+Alternatively, you can load all 240+ techniques at once (a single large list).

-Agent 1 (LLM attempt #1): Takes a Suricata rule, tries to map it to a technique.
+Hierarchical Agent Workflow
-Agent 2 (LLM attempt #2): If Agent 1’s suggestion is invalid (not in techniques.json), it re-queries the LLM with a correction note or a full technique list.
+Agent 1 (LLM attempt #1): Takes a Suricata rule, attempts to map it to a valid MITRE technique.
-Agent 3 (Pinecone): If both LLM attempts fail, we use an embedding-based similarity search to find the closest MITRE technique.
+Agent 2 (LLM attempt #2): If Agent 1’s suggestion is invalid (not in techniques.json), re-queries the LLM with additional instructions (like a correction note or full technique list).
-CSV Reading & Rule Skipping:
+Agent 3 (Pinecone): If both attempts fail, uses an embedding-based similarity search in Pinecone to pick the best match.

-Reads the CSV via DictReader.
+CSV Reading & Rule Skipping
-Skips any rule whose line number is below START_FROM_RULE.
+The code reads the CSV (e.g., suricata_extracted_rules_parsed.csv) with a Python DictReader.
-Also checks output files in output_batches/ to skip rules already processed in previous runs.
+Skips rules below a specified line number START_FROM_RULE.
-LLM Query & Validation:
+Also checks output_batches/ to skip rules that have already been processed in prior runs.

-The code constructs a prompt detailing the Suricata IDS rule.
+LLM Query & Validation
-Sends it to the LLM (gpt-4 or gpt-3.5-turbo) with a temperature of 0.0 for deterministic responses.
+The script constructs a prompt describing the Suricata IDS rule.
-Parses the JSON response to extract mitre_technique_id, mitre_technique_name, and confidence_score.
+Sends it to the LLM (gpt-4 or gpt-3.5-turbo) with temperature=0.0 for deterministic output.
-Fallback Using Pinecone:
+Parses the JSON response to extract fields like mitre_technique_id, mitre_technique_name, and confidence_score.

-If the LLM fails or the technique is invalid, Pinecone embeddings are used.
+Fallback Using Pinecone
-The script queries Pinecone for the best match given the technique name.
+If the LLM fails or the suggested technique is invalid, it queries Pinecone’s index for the closest match.
 This ensures coverage if the LLM incorrectly responds with a non-existent technique.
-Batch Processing and Partial Saves:
+Batch Processing & Partial Saves

-BATCH_SIZE: The number of rules processed before saving a final output JSON (e.g., 2000 rules per batch).
+BATCH_SIZE: The number of rules to process before a final output JSON is saved (e.g., 2,000).
-SAVE_INTERVAL: The number of processed rules before saving a partial checkpoint (e.g., 1000 rules).
+SAVE_INTERVAL: The number of rules before a partial checkpoint save (e.g., 1,000).
-Each batch or partial save is written to JSON, optionally downloaded within Colab.
+Each batch or partial save is written to JSON and optionally downloaded (in Colab).
-💽 Example LLM Output
+Example LLM Output
 json
 Copy
 Edit